Ethics of the scientific publication

 The publisher carries liability for publishing author’s works.
 It causes the necessity to follow the next main principles and procedures:

 4.1.
-To promote realization of ethic responsibilities by the editorial board, editorial-and-publishing group, editorial group, reviewers and authors according to the requirements.
+To promote realization of ethic responsibilities by the editorial board, reviewers and authors according to the requirements.

-4.8.
-When a manuscript is published, journals should keep copies of the original submission, reviews, revisions, and correspondence for at least three years and possibly in perpetuity, depending on local regulations, to help answer future questions about the work should they arise.
+4.5.
+When a manuscript is published, the Biotechnologia Acta journal should keep copies of the original submission, reviews, revisions, and correspondence for at least three years for the possibility of answering future questions about the work should they arise.

-4.14.
+4.11.
 An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher (or society).
-Such measures will generally include contacting the author of the manuscript or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
+Such measures will generally include contacting the author of the manuscript or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies.
 Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.

 5. Disclosure of potential conflicts of interest